Syed Ali Sultan

 Mr. Ali Sultan is a seasoned banker with over 25 years of multi-functional experience in the financial and banking sectors with renowned financial institutions in the Middle-East and Pakistan; offering knowledge across global markets, financial institutions and cross-border risk.

 Ali Sultan has also served as Chairman of the Board of Directors for Alfalah GHP Investments for 5 years and also on the board of Pakistan Mercantile Exchange (PMEX) as a nominee director on behalf of SECP.
-Presently, he is serving as a board director for Alfalah GHP Investments.

 Prior to joining Bank Alfalah, he served at State Bank of Pakistan (SBP) as a Director of Financial Markets & Foreign Exchange Policy Department and was responsible for implementing the Central Bank’s strategic goal of policy formulation and development of vibrant financial markets.